B3000Kcn/minimize-zotero-to-tray/README.md

 1. **Toggle Visibility**: Use the **global hotkey** you configured to show or hide the Zotero window.
 2. **Show Window**: **Single-click the tray icon** to bring the Zotero window to the front.
-3. **Minimize to Tray**: Close Zotero using any standard method (X button, Alt+F4, etc.) - it will minimize to the system tray instead of closing.
+3. **Minimize to Tray**: Close the Zotero window using any standard method (e.g., 'X' button, Alt+F4, from the taskbar, or from the Task View) - it will minimize to the system tray instead of closing.
 4. **Completely Quit**: To fully exit Zotero and its tray helper, use the `File` > `Quit` option from the Zotero menu.

 ## 🔧 Configuration